Turkmenistan national football team: Home stadium

 The national team of Turkmenistan in different years held their home matches also in other cities and stadiums of Turkmenistan.
-So, at the Nisa Stadium in Ashgabat (Match vs China in 1997), at the Sport Toplumy in Dashoguz (Match vs Iran in 2015 and vs Bahrain in 2017), at the Sport Toplumy in Balkanabat (Match vs Taipei in 2017).
+So, at the Nisa Stadium in Ashgabat (mathes vs China, Vietnam and Tajikistan in May 1997), at the Sport Toplumy in Dashoguz (Match vs Iran in 2015 and vs Bahrain in 2017), at the Sport Toplumy in Balkanabat (Match vs Taipei in 2017).

 Rivalries

 The main rivals of the Turkmenistan national team are the countries of Central Asia, the national teams of Kazakhstan, Tajikistan, Uzbekistan and Kyrgyzstan.
 The main and most important rival of the national team of Turkmenistan are the national teams of Uzbekistan and Tajikistan.
 The matches between the countries of Central Asia have always aroused great interest among fans of Central Asia.
 Football is one of the instruments of rivalry between the states of Central Asia.